OpenLightingProject/website/download_and_install/compiling_from_source.md

 There is also an option to build the doxygen documentation!
 To do so, you will need to install [doxygen](http://www.doxygen.nl/manual/install.html) (available from package managers on all popular systems).

-Once you have installed Doxygen you may need to run `./configure` in your ola directory, so that it can generate the correct make file.
+Once you have installed Doxygen you may need to run `./configure` in your source directory to generate the correct makefile.
 To build the docs just use:

      make doxygen-doc